LarryNaaa/Technical-Summary/C++.md

 an exam

 ### What does the socket option REUSEADDR do?
+by default the kernel blocks a socket port for few minutes after the socket destruction: to reuse the port immediatelly use the option REUSEADDR

 ## Midterm dry-run 2
 ### What is a server and what is a client?
+If a server program runs a host with ip ip1 listening at port port1, port1 must be known to the clients

+A client program runs in a different or in the same host and accesses the server, as it knows the server ip and port number.

 ### In the compilation process, what is the translation unit?
 The preprocessor takes a C++ source code file and deals with the #includes, #defines and other preprocessor directives.
 The output of this step is a "pure" C++ file without preprocessor directives, the translation unit.